Malice-1993

 Vern’s weight bothers him, and Chris aspires to be so much more than people anticipate he will ever become.

-Town legend has it that a rotund picked on a boy nicknamed “Lard-Ass” enacts the perfect revenge on the townspeople one summer as he enters a pie-eating contest resulting in a torrent of vomiting.
+Town legend has it that a rotund man, who picked on a boy nicknamed “Lard-Ass,” enacts the perfect revenge on the townspeople one summer as he enters a pie-eating contest, resulting in a torrent of vomiting.

-This scene is very well shot by Reiner and brilliantly balances the differing tones of the film all the while nestled in a connecting package.
+This scene is very well shot by Reiner and brilliantly balances the film’s differing tones, all the while nestled within a cohesive package.

-Phoenix who tragically died in 1993, and Feldman, who suffered through numerous problems in his short career, are forever youthful with promise and poise in this film.
+Phoenix, who tragically died in 1993, and Feldman, who suffered numerous setbacks in his short career, are forever youthful, with promise and poise in this film.

-Anyone who has embarked on a good journey as a kid or formulated everlasting memories of those from their youth (which should be all of us) can appreciate this timeless gem.
+Anyone who has embarked on a good journey as a kid or formed everlasting memories from their youth (which should be all of us) can appreciate this timeless gem.

 Oscar Nominations: Best Screenplay Based on Material from Another Medium